 Eugénie joined BDW Wines as office administrator in the fall of 2012.
 She comes to BDW with extensive client experience having worked for Connecticut based high-end caterer Aux Delices for three years.
 Prior to raising three daughters, she worked at two New York City banks as a French coordinator in the credit department.
 Before that, she lived in Japan for two years, working in customer relations for a major international department store chain.
 Born and raised in Paris, Eugénie is quite familiar with the regional terroirs of France, but she is enthusiastic about introducing the world to the lesser-known wines of Europe.

 Eugénie has extensive international experience, having lived and worked in Europe, Asia, and North America.
 She received her degree in Japanese Studies from the Sorbonne.
 She loves traveling, swimming, cooking regional dishes, and hiking in Northern California.

 catherine @ bluedanubewine.com

 Born in Paris and raised in the South of France, Catherine moved to the Bay Area in 1989 where she worked for the high-tech industry.
 She started getting serious about wine a few years ago when she and her husband built a wine cellar under their house.
 In order to keep track of her growing wine collection, she developed ManageYourCellar.com, a cellar management website that has attracted wine lovers from all over the world.
-Catherine has recently joined Blue Danube to focus on Web Design and Development.
+Catherine joined Blue Danube in 2011 to focus on Web Design and Development.